Tight Differential Privacy for Discrete-Valued Mechanisms and for the Subsampled Gaussian Mechanism Using FFT: Proofs for the Results of Section 3

 \subsection{Privacy Loss Distribution of Compositions}

-The following theorem shows that the PLD distribution of discrete non-adaptive compositions is obtained using convolution.
+The following theorem shows that the PLD distribution of discrete non-adaptive compositions is obtain using a discrete convolution.
 We first recall the definition of convolution of two generalised functions as defined in the main text.
-Suppose the distributions $f_X$ and $f_Y$ are of the form (1).
-We define the convolution $f_X * f_Y$ as
+Suppose the distributions $f_X$ and $f_Y$ are of the form